-You’ll find us under two organisational names: Grow Peace and The Goedgedacht Trust, but our identity is one in making The Path Out of Poverty (POP) possible.
+You’ll find us under two organisational names: Grow Peace and The Goedgedacht Trust, but our identity is one in making The Path Onto Prosperity (POP) possible.

-Grow Peace – the British arm of our organisation (which is much easier to pronounce than ‘Goedgedacht’) and a name that is based on the premise that healthy, happy, educated and prosperous people bring peace to their communities.
+The British arm of our organisation (as it is easier to pronounce than ‘Goedgedacht’) and a name that is based on the premise that healthy, happy, educated and prosperous people bring peace to their communities.

 ‘Goedgedacht’ (meaning ‘good idea’) is the name of the farm on which our headquarters have been located since 1993.

 MORE ABOUT US

 Grow Peace In Africa was initiated to assist the Goedgedacht Trust in South Africa with the transformation of impoverished local rural communities.
 The Goedgedacht Trust, established in 1993, is a farm-based community support organisation situated in the Swartland region of the Western Cape.
 Goedgedacht, the Cape Dutch farm that is home to the Trust, dates from the early 18th century and lies on the slopes of the Kasteelberg, some 85km north of Cape Town.

 The Trust seeks to uplift rural communities, by presenting children and young adults in particular with opportunities to become healthy, self-confident, educated and skilful members of their communities.